awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iot-topicrule-putassetpropertyvalueentry.md

 ## Properties<a name="aws-properties-iot-topicrule-putassetpropertyvalueentry-properties"></a>

 `AssetId`  <a name="cfn-iot-topicrule-putassetpropertyvalueentry-assetid"></a>
 The ID of the AWS IoT SiteWise asset\.
-You must specify either a `propertyAlias` or both an `aliasId` and a `propertyId`\.
+You must specify either a `propertyAlias` or both an `assetId` and a `propertyId`\.
 Accepts substitution templates\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)